MashaAseeva/MashaAseeva/README.md

 Independent Research
 -  Open source software development of [pyRECONSTRUCT](https://github.com/MashaAseeva/pyrecon), a software add-on to the RECONSTRUCT software available at SynapseWeb.
 Work to alleviate duplicate contours on a Cartesian plane.
 This includes an interactive GUI via PyQt, with data stored in-memory on a SQL server.

-#### 🌱 I’m currently interested in ...
-- Biology, always
-- Making tech an inclusive place for everybody
-- Bringing the teachings of STEM to young girls and minorities through Girls Who Code and other mentoring avenues
-- Building my network
-- Learning about the history of tech and how became the way it is today

-#### 🤔 Technical spaces I'm curious about ...
-- UI/UX
-- Database schema design
-- New front-end technologies and frameworks
-- Neuroinformatics
-- Natural language processing
-- Ethical product design

 <!--
 **MashaAseeva/MashaAseeva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.